Daniel Nachev

-Daniel Nachev (Bulgarian: Даниел Начев; born 20 September 2003) is a Bulgarian footballer who plays as a midfielder for Spartak Varna.
+Daniel Nachev (Bulgarian: Даниел Начев; born 20 September 2003) is a Bulgarian footballer who plays as a midfielder for Strumska Slava.

 Considered to be one of biggest talents in Bulgaria, he gained media attention at just the age of 10 and was heavily compared with Lionel Messi and regularly called by the media The Bulgarian Messi.

 Career

 Youth career

 Nachev joined in Septemvri Sofia academy at an early age and gained media attention for first time in 2012 being called the Bulgarian Lionel Messi.
 In the end of 2013 he moved to Botev Plovdiv academy, but just after few months he returned to Septemvri in 2014.
 In the same year he had a trials to Manchester City.
 In 2015 he joined Levski Sofia.
-He become a captain of the U19 team at age of 17.
+He become a captain of the U19 team aged 17.
 Despite occasionally training with the first team, in the end of June 2021, Nachev refused to sign a professional contract with Levski as he believed he didn't get enough chances.

 Spartak Varna

 On 29 June 2021, Nachev signed with Spartak Varna for an undisclosed transfer fee, joining the team until June 2024.
-He scored his first league goal on 4 August 2021 in match against his youth team of Septemvri Sofia.
+He scored his first league goal on 4 August 2021 in a match against his youth team of Septemvri Sofia.
 On 7 September, in a cup match against Nadezhda Dobroslavtsi, he made 2 assists and was named man of the match.
+After the promote to Bulgarian First League, Nachev lost his position in the starting team.
+He got injured in November 2022, keeping him off play until March 2023.
+In May 2023, he returned in the first team.
+On 14 June 2023, Nachev extended his contract with Spartak until the summer of 2025.
+He had an important role for the team in the 2023-24 Second League win and promote back to First league.
+Sadly, in the end of the season he got an injury, that made him miss the whole 2024-25 season due to complicates.
+His contract ended on 31 June 2025 and he left the club.